10 Tips To Speak Better Japanese

-In this article (video) I would like to share 10 common mistakes often made when learning to speak Japanese.
-To avoid making these mistakes, please see the Japanese tips provided below from my Japanese mentors.
+Here are 10 common mistakes often made when learning to speak Japanese.
+To avoid making these mistakes, please see the tips to speak better Japanese provided below from my Japanese mentors.

 #1.
 BEING TOO “GREAT-FUL”